University of Religions and Denominations: Publications

-The Haft Aseman (Seven Heavens) Quarterly, is the publication of this scholarly/research quarterly.
-This magazine concerns itself with important and valuable results as learning about the discoveries, doctrines and experiences of the followers of other religions as well as appreciating, restudying, and renewing one’s own religious beliefs.
-By printing and publishing the results of different research efforts, it paves the way for productive interaction and dialogue between different religions and sects.
-More than 60 issues of this magazine have been published.
-It is generally considered one of the essential Persian sources for research on religions and sects.
-Each issue contains dialogues between scholars from Iran and around the world on the subject of religions and sects.
-In the section on the glossary of religious terms, an explanation of entries pertaining to other religions is provided.
+The Haft Aseman (Seven Heavens) Quarterly, is the quarterly publication of scholarly research.
+More than 60 issues have been published.
+The magazine concerns itself with results, learning about the discoveries, doctrines and experiences of the followers of other religions and appreciating, restudying, and renewing one’s own religious beliefs.
+Its purpose is to lead to productive interaction and dialogue between different religions and sects.

 The Office of International Relations and Cooperation

-The Office of International Relations and Cooperation of the university was active in establishing dialogues between followers of various religions and denominations as well as development of relations with universities abroad, including sixteen short-term international courses in English, Spanish, and Arabic, in which professors and graduate students from universities in Europe, the US, Africa, and Asia participated; hosting more than five hundred foreign delegates (individuals or groups) from sixty countries around the globe; invitation of fifty-three ambassadors and embassy officials to visit the university; invitation of more than thirty non-Iranian professors to teach in the university; providing sabbaticals for thirteen faculty members from eleven countries; organizing thirty-eight academic-cultural tours of fifteen countries for the university’s professors and students; sending more than twenty Iranian professors to countries in Europe, America, and the Arab world to teach and meet academic figures; signing more than 150 memoranda of understanding with academic institutes and universities in Iran and abroad; implementing collaborative academic projects with more than fifty international universities, such as the University of Paderborn, Goethe University Frankfurt, University of Potsdam, and the Free University of Berlin (all in Germany), the University of West Bohemia in Czech Republic, the University of Vienna and the University of Graz in Austria, Wasit University, the University of Kufa, and University of Warith Al-Anbiyaa in Iraq, Luke 10 Institute in the US; and the University of the Punjab and Aligarh Muslim University in India.
+The Office of International Relations and Co-operation of the university is active in establishing dialogues between followers of various religions and denominations as well as development of relations with universities abroad.

+The Office does this by hosting short-term language courses taught by native speakers from outside Iran, inviting ambassadors and embassy officials to visit the university, organizing academic-cultural tours of other countries, sending professors to teach in Europe and America, and signing more than 150 memoranda of understanding with academic institutes and universities in Iran and abroad.

+The Office has arranged collaborative academic projects with more than fifty international universities, including the University of Paderborn, Goethe University Frankfurt, University of Potsdam, the Free University of Berlin, the University of West Bohemia in Czech Republic, the University of Vienna and the University of Graz in Austria, Wasit University, the University of Kufa, and University of Warith Al-Anbiyaa in Iraq, Luke 10 Institute in the US, the University of the Punjab and Aligarh Muslim University in India.